JSulthoni/SVANE-backend/README.md

 Hello and Welcome, this is the SVANE backend repository.
 SVANE is a fullstack M.E.R.N project 🚀 🌟

 ## Key Objectives
-* Create a web application backend server by using NodeJS, Express, Mongoose, and MongoDB.
-* Create a secure database storage for user and product data by applyig protected route and jsonwebtoken.
+* Create a secure backend server by implementing protected route and jsonwebtoken.
+* Solve the problem of common security issue by using cookie and signed credentials for access token.

 ## Features
 * A developed get product endpoint that adapt to user input.
-* Routes require API key and/or authorization.
+* Routes require API key and/or access token.
-* Cookie-parser to hash user password.
-* Jsonwebtoken to generate access token to user.
+*

 ## Technologies
 SVANE backend utilise following technologies: